 Of course, simply avoiding SELECT * is not sufficient.
 You also have to avoid returning certain columns…

 - Do not ask for what you already know.

 This may sound simplistic, but most programmers violate this rule at one time or another.
 For example, consider what is wrong with this simple query:

-SELECT LASTNAME, FIRST_NAME, JOB_CODE,
+SELECT LASTNAME, FIRST_NAME, JOB_CODE, DEPTNO